ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/s3_key.md

 # ionoscloud_s3_key

 The s3 key data source can be used to search for and return an existing s3 key.
 You can provide a string id which will be compared with provisioned s3 keys.
 If a single match is found, it will be returned.
+If your search results in multiple matches, an error will be returned.
+When this happens, please refine your search string so that it is specific enough to return only one result.

 ## Example Usage